Stalag Luft III

-Camp life 1942–1944
+Camp life (1942–1944)

 The German military followed a practice whereby each branch of the military was responsible for the POWs of equivalent branches.
 Hence the Luftwaffe was normally responsible for any Allied aircrew taken prisoner.
 That included captured naval aviators, such as members of the British Fleet Air Arm.
 In a few cases, non-air force personnel were also held at Stalag Luft III.

 Stammlager Luft (literally "Main Camp, Air") was Luftwaffe nomenclature for a POW camp.
-While the camp initially held only POWs who were officers, it was not known by the usual terms for such camps – Offizier Lager or Oflag.
+While the camp initially held only POWs who were officers, it was not known by the usual terms for such camps – Offizierslager or Oflag.
 Later camp expansions added compounds for non-commissioned officers (NCOs).

 The first compound of the camp (East Compound) was completed and opened on 21 March 1942.
-The first POWs, or kriegies, as they called themselves (from Kriegsgefangene, German for "Prisoner of War"), to be housed at Stalag Luft III were British and other Commonwealth officers, arriving in April 1942.
+The first POWs, or kriegies, as they called themselves (from Kriegsgefangene, German for "prisoner of war"), to be housed at Stalag Luft III were British and other Commonwealth officers, arriving in April 1942.
 The Centre Compound was opened on 11 April 1942 and originally held British and other Commonwealth NCOs.
-By the end of 1942, however, they were replaced by USAAF personnel.
-The North Compound for British airmen, (where the "Great Escape" later occurred) opened on 29 March 1943.
+By the end of 1942, they were replaced by USAAF personnel.
+The North Compound for British airmen (where the "Great Escape" later occurred) opened on 29 March 1943.
 A South Compound for Americans was opened in September 1943.
 USAAF prisoners began arriving at the camp in significant numbers the following month and the West Compound was opened in July 1944 for US officers.
 Each compound consisted of fifteen single-story huts.
 Each 10 × 12 ft bunkroom slept fifteen men in five triple-deck bunks.
-Eventually the camp grew to approximately 60 acre in size and housed about 2,500 Royal Air Force officers, about 7,500 US Army Air Forces, and about 900 officers from other Allied air forces, for a total of 10,949 inmates, including some support officers.
+Eventually the camp grew to approximately 60 acre in size and housed about 2,500 RAF officers, about 7,500 US Army Air Force officers and about 900 officers from other Allied air forces, for a total of 10,949 inmates, including some support officers.

 The prison camp had a number of design features that made escape extremely difficult.
-The digging of escape tunnels, in particular, was made difficult by several factors: the barracks housing the prisoners were raised approximately 60 cm off the ground to make it easier for guards to detect tunnelling; the camp had been constructed on land that had a very sandy subsoil; the surface soil was dark grey, so it could easily be detected if anyone dumped the brighter, yellow sand found beneath it above ground, or even just had some of it on their clothing.
+The digging of escape tunnels, in particular, was made difficult by several factors, the barracks housing the prisoners were raised approximately 60 cm off the ground to make it easier for guards to detect tunnelling; the camp had been constructed on land that had a very sandy subsoil; the surface soil was dark grey, so it could easily be detected if anyone dumped the brighter, yellow sand found beneath it above ground, or even just had some of it on their clothing.
 The loose, collapsible sand meant the structural integrity of any tunnel would be very poor.
 A third defence against tunnelling was the placement of seismograph microphones around the perimeter of the camp, which were expected to detect any sounds of digging.